nishthaAhujaa/COVID-19Analysis/README.md

     This user is currently the Principal Secretary at the Health Department of Bihar.
 He is also a part of the IAS.
 His account has an extremely high number of followers @ 65.4k followers.
 All his corona virus posts are well structured into tables and one his latest posts has been retweeted by a verified account.
 We can believe the information shared by him.

 **f) **We identified the PII information from the tweets using the ‘re’ library in python.
 We detected age, gender, e-mail address, location and phone numbers included in the posts.
 The following tweets are some of the tweets that were detected.
-The PII information has been highlighted in pink.

 1. Out of the 7 deaths today, 5 were men and 2 were women.
 4 of them aged over 60 years and 3 were from the age group… [https://t.co/bF2m13UNZI](https://t.co/bF2m13UNZI)